 MARAMA – what’s range for the 2028 numbers mean?

-Brian – represents the uncertainty displayed on the map.
+Brian – represents the uncertainty displayed on the national map.

 New Hampshire – is a portion of the unknown bar in 2028 anthropogenic?

-Brian – yes, some could be especially, those for areas close to international boundaries.
+Brian – yes, some could be, especially those areas close to international boundaries.
 Need to redo some work to get better estimate of what is truly US anthropogenic and whether there is a need to adjust the glide path, for example how much would international adjust the path upward… Suggest tackling one thing at a time in making adjustments.
 OH 46 recaps the list of things that need work and OH 47 has suggestions on where to start – ex: use the latest version of CAMx and GEOS-CHEM, a larger domain to minimize boundary conditions, etc. OH 48 suggests things that can be done together to help get things started.

 Kansas – the State had significant decreases in NOx and SO2 since 2011, but not sure the 2028 numbers reflect that.